 Is Phoenix doomed?
 Or, is it a model for suburban sustainability?

-In order to determine whether or not Phoenix can be considered sustainable, we first need to figure out what a “sustainable city” really is.
+In order to resolve these conflicting opinions, we first need to determine what exactly a “sustainable city” really is.

 The overall goal of sustainability is to meet the needs of the present without sacrificing the ability of future generations to meet their own needs as well.